Francis Lewis Cardozo

-Early years
+Early life

-Francis Cardozo was born free in 1836 in Charleston as the second of three sons of Lydia Williams Weston, a free woman of color, and Isaac Nunez Cardozo, a Sephardic Jewish man of Portuguese descent who had a position at the US Customhouse in the port city.
+Francis Cardozo was born free in 1836 in Charleston as the second of four sons of Lydia Williams Weston, a free woman of color, and Isaac Nunez Cardozo, a Sephardic Jewish man of Portuguese descent who had a position at the US Customhouse in the port city.
 The children were born free because their mother was free.
 His parents had a common-law marriage, as state law prevented interracial marriage.
-Francis had two sisters, Lydia and Eslander, an older brother, Henry Weston Cardozo, and a younger brother, Thomas Whitmarsh Cardozo.
+Francis had two sisters, Lydia and Eslander, an older brother, Henry Weston Cardozo, and two younger brothers, Jacob Edward Cardozo (later Moseman), and Thomas Whitmarsh Cardozo.
 Their father arranged for the boys to attend a private school open to free people of color.

 Isaac died in 1855, disrupting the stability and economic safety of the family.

 Francis Cardozo went to Scotland for higher education.
 In 1858, he enrolled at the University of Glasgow.
 Later, he attended seminaries in Edinburgh and London.
 He was ordained a Presbyterian minister.